segmentio/segment-docs/connections/destinations/gainsight-px/index.md

 ---
-rewrite: true
-title: 'Gainsight PX Destination'
+title: Gainsight PX
+alias: Aptrinsic
+redirect_from: /destinations/aptrinsic
 ---

 [Gainsight PX](https://www.gainsight.com/product-experience/) (formerly known as Aptrinsic) provides a personalized product experience platform to help companies acquire, retain, and grow customers by creating real-time, personalized engagements driven by product usage data.
 With Gainsight PX, companies can implement an effective product-led go-to-market strategy that will increase product adoption and customer lifetime value.